-“Revisiting my Halifax roots with a doodle of its iconic cloth hall”
+“Revisiting Halifax with an illustration of its iconic cloth hall”

 From Rochdale to Halifax

-I’ve been itching to jump back over the Lancashire-Yorkshire border to take my doodling adventure outside of my usual Rochdale zone.
-The Coronavirus lockdown rollercoaster, however, has made that journey pretty difficult.
-However, thanks to the wonders of modern day technology, I was able to digitally navigate the West Yorkshire town of Halifax – my go-to retail hangout growing up, and also the place I was born.
+I’ve been keen to jump back over the Lancashire-Yorkshire border to take my doodling adventure outside of my usual Rochdale zone.
+The 2020 lockdown rollercoaster made that journey pretty difficult.
+However, thanks to the wonders of modern day technology, I was able to digitally navigate my West Yorkshire hometown, Halifax, to visit one of my favourite spots, The Piece Hall.

-As a child, I remember that it was a common ask of Mum and Dad to go exploring the hall’s numerous tiers – climbing the stairwells and looking over the balconies.
-My earliest memory is of the wool museum that I think was situated in a corner of the hall.
+As a child, I remember that it was a common ask of Mum and Dad to go and explore the hall’s numerous tiers – climbing the stairwells and looking over the balconies.
+My earliest memory is of the wool museum that I think was based in one of the corner’s of the hall.
 I must have been around 5 or 6 years old.
 One of the displays featured a mannequin using a spinning wheel.
 This at the time was pretty chilling as I’d recently watched Disney’s Sleeping Beauty and spinning wheels = bad news.

 As I got older, the hall became a place of retail curiosity.
 The boutiques that were dotted around its perimeter were always filled with interesting stuff.
 There was also a market on the square during weekends, and outdoor events were common in the summer months.
 During my student years, my commute into Leeds saw me walking through the Piece Hall everyday between the bus and train station.

 With The Piece Hall being so present in my daily life, it’s easy to see how I took its very existence for granted.
 It’s been a long time since I last visited, possible even a decade!
 I think it’s that absence that’s made me look at it with fresh eyes.
 Wow… that building really is something.
 It’s like an Italian piazza in the middle of Yorkshire!